-Entries into the Switch's forwarding table can be made using both an IP address subnet mask and a gateway.
-To view the following window, click L3 Features > IPv4 Static/Default Route Settings, as show below:
+Entries into the Switch's forwarding table can be made using a gateway.

+To view the following window, click L3 Features > IPv4 Static/Default Route Settings as shown below:

-Figure 5-2 IPv4 Static/Default Route Settings window
+Figure 5-1 IPv4 Static/Default Route Settings window

 Parameter Description IP Address This field allows the entry of an IPv4 address to be assigned to the static route.
 Tick the Default check box to assign to the default route.
 Netmask This field allows the entry of a subnet mask to be applied to the corresponding subnet mask of the IP address.
 Gateway This field allows the entry of a Gateway IP Address to be applied to the corresponding gateway of the IP address.
 Metric (1-65535) Represents the metric value of the IP interface entered into the table.
 This field may read a number between 1 and 65535.
-Backup State Each IP address can only have one primary route, while other routes should be assigned to the backup state.
-When the primary route failed, switch will try the backup routes according to the order learnt by the routing table until route success.
-The field represents the Backup state that the Static and Default Route is configured for.